 The effectiveness of Numnuts

-Efficacy of Numnuts has been studied in field trials by CSIRO in Australia and in pen trials by Moredun Research Institute in Scotland.
+The efficacy of Numnuts has been studied in field trials by CSIRO in Australia, and in pen trials by Moredun Research Institute in Scotland.
 During Numnuts’ development, more than 1000 lambs have been studied.